simonsobs-uk/data-centre/docs/user/pipeline/4-Input/2-storage-elements.md

 You will need to

-1. Setup VOMS clients using your grid certificate for authetications, and
+1. Setup VOMS clients using your grid certificate for authentications, and
 2. uses the gfal tools to access the storage elements.

 ## Setting up VOMS Clients